 Recurrent neural network do only this, while LSTM use several different mechanisms to explicitely compute what parts to forget and what parts to update given current input.

-: it take an entire window of past values, and compute many forecast timepoints values in a single pass.
+NBEATS use a completely different approach: it take an entire window of past values, and compute many forecast timepoints values in a single pass.
 For doing so, it uses extensively fully connected layers.

 It consists in several blocks connected in a residual way: the first block tries to model past window (backcast) and future (forecast) the best it can, then the second block tries to model only the residual error of the past reconstruction done by the previous block (and also updates the forecast based only on this error) and so on.
 Such residual architecture allows to stack many blocks without risk of gradient vanishing, and also has the advantages of boosting/ensembling techique (used in classical machine learning): the forecast is the sum of predictions of several blocks, where the first block catches the main trends, the second specializes on smaller errors and so on.